coolshare/CoolshareAngularPubSub/README.md

 Instructions to use:

  A). publish a topic in two ways:

+	0).install this package:

+		npm install coolshare_angular_pubsub --save

- 	a). publish from javascript (components).
+ 	1). publish from javascript (components).
 To publish a topic in javascript, you need to do the following:

  	    //Import